thingsinjars/sleepwalker/README.md

 Play
 ---

 Put on your headphones and use the arrow keys to walk towards the ticking noise.
 Walk as close to it as you can to continue to the next level.
+There are only 4 levels and it stops abruptly after the last.

 [Demo (Chrome only)](http://apps.angryrobotzombie.com/sleepwalker)